sambaker/bone-score/README.md

 - color coding partials [DONE]
 - showing notes that are out of user's range
+- select part from files with multiple parts
-- transpose up/down (or transpose within trombone range for tunes that aren't within range) buttons
+- transpose up/down (or transpose within trombone range for tunes that aren't within range) buttons [DONE]
 - support horizontal or vertical rendering [DONE]
 - render seperate canvases per measure OR rendering measure dividers OR breaking by measure at max-time-dimension
 - show notes and timing as part of notation